jorgeacunam/jorgeacunam.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
 description: Presented below is a selection of courses I have taught in recent years.
-For a comprehensive overview of additional courses and further details regarding my teaching experience, I invite you to consult my <a href='https://jorgeacunam.github.io/assets/pdf/CV_Jorge_Acuna_2024.pdf'>CV</a>.
+For a comprehensive overview of additional courses and further details regarding my teaching experience, I invite you to consult my [CV](/assets/pdf/CV_Jorge_Acuna_2024.pdf).
-nav: true
 nav_order: 6
 ---